tanmayispiddy07/gemini_gemma_phrase_recognization/README.md

 ---

-This project showcases the potential of the Gemini Flash model in redefining phrase generation.
+This project showcases the potential of the Gemini Flash,Gemma model in redefining phrase generation.
 By breaking away from transformer-based models, we open up new possibilities in generative AI, especially for real-time applications.